 The Mayflower was a square rig that was typical with what?

 A: English merchant ships of the early 17th century.

 Her stern carried a 30-foot high, square aft-castle which made the ship what?

 A: Extremely difficult to sail against the

-wind and unable to sail well against the North Atlantic's prevailing westerlies, especially in the fall and winter of 1620.
+wind and unable to sail well against the North Atlantic's prevailing westerlies, especially in the fall and

 As a result, how long did the voyage from England to America take?

 A: More than two months.